amethon/www/_reflections/journal-appendix.md

 ### Bio

-Dr. Maria Hernandez is a highly respected and accomplished oceanographer, with a long and distinguished career in the field.
-She received her PhD in marine biology from the University of Madrid, and has published numerous papers and articles on a wide range of topics related to the ocean and its ecosystems.
-Dr. Hernandez is known for her extensive knowledge of the deep sea and her innovative research methods, and has received numerous awards and accolades for her contributions to the field.
+Dr. Maria Hernandez was a highly respected and accomplished oceanographer, with a long and distinguished career in the field.
+She received her PhD in marine biology from the University of Madrid and had published numerous papers and articles on a wide range of topics related to the ocean and its ecosystems.
+Dr. Hernandez was known for her extensive knowledge of the deep sea and her innovative research methods and had received numerous awards and accolades for her contributions to the field.

 As a scientist on board L'Exploration, Dr. Hernandez was responsible for conducting research and collecting data on a variety of marine life and oceanographic phenomena.
 She worked closely with the rest of the scientific team, sharing her expertise and knowledge, and was always eager to collaborate and share ideas.
 Dr. Hernandez was known for her keen eye for detail and her ability to think critically and creatively, and was an invaluable member of the team.

-In addition to her research, Dr. Hernandez is also a dedicated teacher and mentor, and has trained a number of students and young scientists throughout her career.
-She is deeply passionate about sharing her knowledge and experience with others, and is always looking for new and exciting ways to engage and inspire her students.
-She was a popular and respected member of the crew, and was often sought out for her wisdom and guidance.
+In addition to her research, Dr. Hernandez was also a dedicated teacher and mentor and had trained a number of students and young scientists throughout her career.
+She was deeply passionate about sharing her knowledge and experience with others and was always looking for new and exciting ways to engage and inspire her students.
+She was a popular and respected member of the crew and was often sought out for her wisdom and guidance.

-Dr. Hernandez is a native of Spain, and grew up near the Mediterranean Sea.
-From a young age, she was fascinated by the ocean and its creatures, and spent countless hours exploring the coast and studying marine life.
-She has always been deeply committed to protecting the ocean and its ecosystems, and has dedicated her career to understanding and preserving the marine environment.
-In her spare time, Dr. Hernandez enjoys traveling and exploring new and exotic places around the world, and is always eager to learn more about the diverse cultures and ecosystems of the planet.
+Dr. Hernandez was a native of Spain and grew up near the Mediterranean Sea.
+From a young age, she was fascinated by the ocean and its creatures and spent countless hours exploring the coast and studying marine life.
+She had always been deeply committed to protecting the ocean and its ecosystems and had dedicated her career to understanding and preserving the marine environment.
+In her spare time, Dr. Hernandez enjoyed traveling and exploring new and exotic places around the world and was always eager to learn more about the diverse cultures and ecosystems of the planet.

 ## Captain: Pierre Dubois
-### Appearance

 Captain Pierre Dubois was a tall and rugged man, with a well-weathered face and piercing blue eyes.
 He had a strong and muscular build, with broad shoulders and powerful arms that were the result of years of hard work and physical labor at sea.